forestgrape/coronavirus/index.md

 ## Introduction to Coronaviruses

 ### Nidovirales
-Coronaviruses belong to the order of Nidovirales which share gene expression pattern in which several genes are encoded on the same RNA piece in a nested way[todo add ref lai 92].
-Their name derives from this pattern: nidus means nest in latin.
-Nidoviruses are positive single-stranded, non-segmented and enveloped RNA viruses.
+Coronaviruses belong to the order of Nidovirales.
+Nidovirales are positive single-stranded, non-segmented and enveloped RNA viruses.
 This means that their genetic material is encoded as a single positive strand of RNA - the same way as messenger RNA pieces of the cell.
 Enveloped means they have a membrane.
+Nidovirales share a gene expression pattern in which several genes are encoded on the same RNA piece in a nested way[todo add ref lai 92], that's where Nido comes from: Nidus means nest in latin.

 ### Coronaviruses
 The membrane is spherical and consists of structural proteins coated in a lipid bilayer aquired from the host cell and called envelope.
 Among the membrane proteins are large spike proteins.
-Theses spike protein point out of the spherical , which gives coronaviruses a crown (corona in latin) like appearance under the electron microscope.
+Theses spike protein point out of the spherical, which gives coronaviruses a crown (corona in latin) like appearance under the electron microscope.

 ### proteins
 - structural proteins: used to give newly built viruses structure.
-These are the membrane proteins and the internal protein N stabilizes the RNA
+These are the membrane proteins (E, S, M, [HE]) and the internal protein N stabilizes the RNA
 - diminish host defence
 - RNA dependent RNA polymerase
 - cleavage other proteins and RNA [to check]